Table Of Contents

 In this phase, you’ll actively implement several FinOps principles in production.
 Be sure to compare actual performance against the KPIs you established earlier to gauge progress.

-Monitoring continuously will help you identify which areas need more attention to achieve your FinOps goals.
+Continuous monitoring will help you identify which areas need more attention to achieve your FinOps goals.

-FinOps Best Practices To Make Your FinOps Initiative a Success
+FinOps Best Practices To Make Your FinOps Initiative A Success

 Here are some of the critical FinOps principles to apply right away.